Quick Tip: To Compare GUL Rates fill out the instant life insurance quote form on the left!

 Although a great questions, NO!!

 In fact, applying for Guaranteed Universal Life Insurance is the same underwriting process as a typical term.
 For instance, you will have to take an exam.
-Furthermore, depending on age there may have to be an inspection report.
+Furthermore, depending on age and if it is a multi million dollar policy there may have to be an inspection report.
 But all in all, its usually processed and approved within 30 days.

 If you have any questions, feel free to call me at 855-380-3300x1.
 I have a very simplistic way of explaining this product with a common sense approach.